-- 1. Climate neutrality plans: application at sub-installation instead of installation level - a.
+- 1. Climate neutrality plans, exemption from the cross-sectoral correction factor and energy efficiency conditionality: application at sub-installation instead of installation level - a.
 The precedent of the activity level changes applied at sub-installation level - b.
 The reference to "product benchmarks" in article 10a paragraph 1 - c.
 Only article 10b(4) "shall be read as to referring to installation level" - d.
 Inconsistency with the legal wording of the Directive (penalty also to fall back benchmarks sub-installations) - e.
-Distortion of competition among installations - 2.
+Distortion of competition among installations - f.
+Consistency with the exemption from the cross sectoral correction factor - 2.
 Climate neutrality plans: targets and milestones based on measures and investments instead of emissions reduction - 3.
 Energy efficiency conditionality: sufficient time for implementing audits' recommendations - 4.
-Historical activity level
+Historical activity level: avoid impact of covid and energy crisis on 2026-2030 free allocation

-1. Climate neutrality plans: application at sub-installation instead of installation level
+1. Climate neutrality plans, exemption from the cross-sectoral correction factor and energy efficiency conditionality: application at sub-installation instead of installation level

-The interpretation of the provisions on climate neutrality plans (and exemption from the cross sectoral correction factor) as being applied at "installation level" entails a disproportionate and inconsistent treatment.
+The interpretation of the provisions on climate neutrality plans (on the exemption from the cross sectoral correction factor and on the energy efficiency conditionality) as being applied at "installation level" entails a disproportionate and inconsistent treatment.
 In the case of climate neutrality plans, operators of installations covering several product benchmarks and fall-back sub-installations would be subject to the obligation and penalty for their entire installations as soon as one sub-installation belonged to the worst 20% percentile of a given product benchmark in the years 2016-2017, regardless of the performance in all other sub-installations.
+Similarly, in the case of the energy efficiency conditionality, operators of installations may be subject to the obligation and penalty for their entire installations as soon as one sub-installation does not complete on time all the recommended energy efficiency measures, regardless of the performance of the other sub-installations.

-As explained below, the wording and spirit of article 10a paragraph 1 as well as the previous jurisprudence indicate that the obligation and penalty concerning climate neutrality plans for the least 20% efficient installations should be interpreted and applied at sub-installation level.
+Solution: As explained below, the wording and spirit of article 10a paragraph 1 as well as the previous jurisprudence indicate that the obligation and penalty concerning climate neutrality plans for the least 20% efficient installations should be interpreted and applied at sub-installation level.
 This would lead to a more consistent and proportionate treatment, where the obligation and penalty are applied only for the relevant product benchmark sub-installations belonging to the worst 20% percentile.
+In order to ensure consistency throughout the Directive, also the conditionality on energy efficiency measures and the exemption from the cross sectoral correction factor should be interpreted at sub-installation level.